raeq/awstkit/README.md

 ## findami

-Super useful if you know an AMI's id, but don't know which region it is in.
+Helpful if you know the Id of an AMI, but don't know which region it is in.

 ```
 Usage: awstkit.py findami [OPTIONS] AMI_ID...

   Finds information about AMIs, given a list of ids.

-  Decorators:     cli.command     click.argument     click.option
-  click.option

   Arguments:     ami_id {[string]} -- A list of ami IDs.     region {String}
   -- The single region to search.     allregions {Flag} -- Set this flag if